thereseguii/task-manager-cli/README.md

 ```
 ### 2. 🛠️ Configure MySQL

-Ensure you have MySQL running locally.
-Then update your `db.py` file:
+Ensure that MySQL is running locally on your machine.
+Then update your database credentials in the db.py file.

+Open db.py and replace the placeholders with your actual MySQL username and password:

 ```
 config = {
     "host": "localhost",
-    "user": "your_username",
+    "user": "your_username",       # Replace this
-    "password": "your_password",
+    "password": "your_password",   # Replace this
     "database": "task_manager"
 }
 ```